A Trail Running Experience During Lockdown

 It was also imperative to add a hat to my running outfit: a couple of months of barbers being closed has left me with a mane of hair that should be contained when I’m out, for my safety, the safety of others, and of course, aerodynamics.

-While it has been a really weird couple of months for everyone, it's important to try and maintain some positivity.
+While it has been a really weird year for everyone, it's important to try and maintain some positivity.
 Personally, I have enjoyed having fewer time constraints and consequently finding some amazing places to run so close to my home.
-Although I can now go a little further afield, I’m going to make sure I don't forget how much local “trail running” there is around me, and who knows, I might even come out of this a better runner.
+Although I can soon go a little further afield, I’m going to make sure I don't forget how much local “trail running” there is around me, and who knows, I might even come out of this a better runner.